 - Letters from a school or a doctor indicating that both parents have shared responsibility for children

 The Financial requirement

 As mentioned, all Unmarried Partner visa applicants will need to fulfil certain financial requirements.
 Bear in mind that you cannot access full welfare support as an Unmarried Partner visa holder.

 The main financial requirements for a UK Unmarried Partner visa are as follows:

 - Your partner must earn a minimum of £18,600 annually

 - If you have any dependents who will be joining you in the UK, you must show evidence of an additional £3,800 for the first dependent and an extra £2,400 for every other dependent

-It can also be satisfied through paternity, adoption, pension and sick pay or through property rented income.
+It can also be satisfied through paternity, adoption, pension and sick pay, or through property rental income.